top of page

 Breeding Wader Delayed Mowing

-Delay in-field machinery activity until after the main breeding perod (15th March - 15th August).
+Delay in-field machinery activity until after the main breeding period (15th March - 15th August).
 The aim is to minimise potential injury to ground-nesting birds and chicks when managing grass.

 Corncrake Delayed Mowing and Grazing